 The most difficult part of having these conversations well is that our own racial bias and ideas get in the way.
 We all have them.
 Our biases, or cultural lens, form the way we think and interact with the world around us.

-If your child’s questions or comments make you feel uncomfortable, it may be because you yourself are grappling with some racial biases.
+If your child’s questions or comments make you feel uncomfortable, it may be because their questions are challenging your own deep-seated racial biases.